sirasmu/CommandLineFun/editing_file_from_powershell.md

 `i`

-Now I think I should be decently comfertable with VIM.
+Now I think I should be decently comfortable with Vim.
 By remembering this I can comfortably use it like any other editor.
 I guess there is no reason for me to get Nano then.

 I guess this is better.
-Then when I feel ready for it I can start looking up how to use VIM properly.
+Then when I feel ready for it I can start looking up how to use Vim properly.
 Currently I just need an editor.
 I like Nano because it says what you have to press in order to exit nano and such so there isn't anything to remember.
-However, I think it is possible to get some help from VIM.
+However, I think it is possible to get some help from Vim.
 Let's try it out.

 `:help`